vernor1/CarND-Unscented-Kalman-Filter-Project/README.md

 The goals / steps of this project are the following:

-* Complete the Extended Kalman Filter algorithm in C++.
+* Complete the Unscented Kalman Filter algorithm in C++.
 * Ensure that your project compiles.
 * Test your Kalman Filter against the sample data.
 Ensure that the px, py, vx, and vy RMSE are below the values specified in the rubric.
 * Normalize angles